bhsmadhuri/M2_Digital-Thermometer/README.md

 A Digital Thermometer using PIC microcontroller and LM35 Temperature Sensor.
 In this project, it sense the temperature using LM35 and display it on 16x2 LCD.
 LM35 Temperature Sensor is accurate and cheaper and doesn’t require any external calibration.
 The output voltage is proportional to Celsius temperature scale and changes by 10mV per °C

 In this we use microcontroller to implement the digital thermometer to get tempearture, in this different components used to construct the thermometer
+## Digital Thermometer

+It consists of a thermistor to sense the temperature and an electronic display of the temperature.
+Digital thermometers are used orally, rectally, or under the arm.
+It can read the temperature from 94⁰F to 105⁰F.

 ![DTM0501-0](https://user-images.githubusercontent.com/101176652/164695563-284ab8d2-b00e-424d-a0ba-06ffe263450c.jpg)